In this article we’ll talk about what an aspect ratio is and how it affects your photographs.

 From which aspect ratio works best on Instagram to what it needs to be for prints.

 What Is an Aspect Ratio?

-In layman’s terms, the aspect ratio of an image is simply the proportional difference between width and height.
+The aspect ratio of an image is the proportional difference between width and height.
 The most popular aspect ratio is 3:2.

 This is the aspect ratio of 35mm film cameras and has been around for a long time.
 It became the standard for modern full frame cameras as well.

-Besides 3:2, there are other aspect ratios that are gaining popularity like 4:3, 1:1 and 16:9.
+Besides 3:2 aspect ratio, there are other ratios that are gaining popularity like 4:3, 1:1 and 16:9.
 They all have their own uses.
-Some are more popular on social media while others fit better on modern day monitors when viewed in full screen.
+Some are more popular on social media.
+Others fit better on modern day monitors when viewed in full screen.

-Also, if you are shooting for proper aspect ratio in mind, you can use your camera’s sensor to its maximum potential and won’t lose details while producing big prints.
+Also, if you are shooting with the aspect ratio in mind, you can use your camera’s sensor to its maximum potential.
+You won’t lose details while producing big prints.

 There are quite a few aspect ratios that are common these days.